rc4code/rc4code.github.io/_posts/2017-10-04-{rc4code}-HTML-Session-5.md

 ![Github settings]({{ site.url }}/assets/select-master.png)

-Congratualtions!
+Congratulations!
 Your site is now accessible.

 For now, work on the site on your local repository, and sync it to Github when you want to see it online.